qing1hao/stepik_parametrizacija_step9/README.md

 ## Classes

 - `.is-empty`: Present when no stories found.
 - `.is-read`: Present when stories have all been viewed.
-This relies on `localStroage` and does not work cross-
+This relies on `localStroage` and does not work cross-origin/cross-devices.
+- `.is-paused`: Present autopla